 In the paragraph 83, IAS 19 it is explicitly stated that the rate used for discount should be defined according to market yields at the balance sheet date for high yield corporate bonds.
 In countries where there is no developed market for such bonds, market yields (at the balance sheet date) for government bonds should be used.
 The currency and term of the bonds should be consistent with the currency and estimated term of the post-employment benefit obligations.

 Since the financial market of Serbia is insufficiently developed, the actual annual yield from the purchase of government bonds with the Republic of Serbia as the guarantor should be used as a reference for the determination of the discount rate as at the balance sheet date.
-In compliance to the above stated, the discount rate was determined according to the annual yield of government bonds issued on 6 September 2017 by the Public Debt Administration of the Ministry of Finance of the Republic of Serbia.
-These bonds were issued with an annual interest rate of 4.20%.
-Since it is an EURO security, by taking into account the estimated inflation in the Euro zone (Source: the Government of the Republic of Serbia "Fiscal Strategy for 2018 with Projections for 2019 and 2020), by extrapolating the yield curve for a longer period (since the maturity of the reference securities is shorter (15 years) than the average estimated maturity of the benefit payment that is subject to this calculation), in view of the requirements from paragraph 86, IAS 19, a realistic annual yield of 4% was adopted.
+In compliance to the above stated, the discount rate was determined according to the annual yield of long term government bonds issued by the Public Debt Administration of the Ministry of Finance of the Republic of Serbia, which were achieved in the relevant period.
+Annual yield on 10-years RSD securities issued on 10 July 2018 was 4.85%; while the annual yield on five-years RSD securities issued on 11 September 2018 was 3.74%.

+By extrapolating the yield curve for a longer period (since the maturity of the reference securities is shorter than the average estimated maturity of the benefit payment that is subject to this calculation), in view of the requirements from paragraph 86, IAS 19, a realistic annual yield of 4% was adopted.

 The annual expected salary growth in the Republic of Serbia was planned at the level of 4%.
 The annual discount rate and annual salaries' growth depend on inflation rate.

-The Memorandum of the National Bank of Serbia on the target inflation rates by 2018, considering amendments adopted on the 14th meeting of the National Bank of Serbia Executive Board on 10 November 2016 in addition to other things, determines the target inflation rate for 2017 and 2018 of 3%, with permissible deviation (positive and negative) of 1.5 percentage points.
+The Memorandum of the National Bank of Serbia on the target inflation rates by 2021, adopted by the Executive Board of the National Bank of Serbia, determines the target inflation rate (with permissible deviation) measured by annual percentage changes in the consumer price index, for the period from January 2019 to December 2021, in the amount of 3% with permissible deviation (positive and negative) of 1.5 percentage points.